scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/displayCount/README.md

   ## Component usage:

-scriptr-gauge is an element component. you will just have to add it in your html view and add its relevant options.
+scriptr-display-count is an element component. you will just have to add it in your html view and add its relevant options.

 Example where data is static